RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Orders with TP/SL (regardless of spot or futures) appear as a single order in the API (and in the UI, [screenshot](https://d.pr/i/n1b05r)).
 When the main order is filled, the TP/SL orders appear as a single separate order.

-- When adding a TP/SL order to an existing position, it will appear as a single order rather than two separate orders (see [screenshot](https://d.pr/i/CgH0vF)).
+- When adding a TP/SL order to an existing position, or creating a new position with TP/SL attached, it will appear as a single order rather than two separate orders (see [screenshot](https://d.pr/i/CgH0vF)).

 - When listing orders and positions, Bybit requires the `settleCoin` parameter, therefore it is needed to loop through settlement coins.
 This integration supports USDC and USDT as settlement coins, via the `SUPPORTED_SETTLE_CURRENCIES` constant.